 Exercise 05

-How do the MQTT library functions (e.g. wiced_mqtt_publish) get into your project?
+How do the MQTT library functions (e.g. wiced_aws_publish) get into your project?

-The line “$(NAME)_COMPONENTS := protocols/MQTT” in the make file causes the MQTT library functions to be included in the project.
+The line “$(NAME)_COMPONENTS := protocols/MQTT” in the make file and the #include for "wiced_aws.h" and "aws_common.h" in the C file cause the AWS library functions to be included in the project.

 What function is called when the button is pressed?

-publish_callback
+button_press_callback

 How does the button callback unlock the main thread?